 The Internet of Things: paving the way for renewable energy?

-The Internet of Things (IoT) is increasingly visible in our society, with connected devices constantly penetrating into new markets and finding new uses and advantages.
-This trend causes concern for some; how will it impact data privacy?
+This trend causes concern for some.
+How will it impact data privacy?
 Will we become over-reliant on technology?
 What are the implications for employment?

 Traditional energy grids have long been set up to provide supply at any time, based on a small number of large, centralised generators that can provide a baseload of energy.
 This baseload is essentially society’s minimum demand for power, and whilst it varies throughout the day and seasons the “base” demand remains broadly constant.
 As society’s energy demands have increased over time we have constructed ever larger central power stations, each of which have high sunk and marginal costs.

 But this demand-oriented system, which obligates the grid to fulfil users’ energy requirements at any time, is being reversed to one in which demand responds to supply, and IoT devices are a vital part of this complex relationship.
 They become part of a smart grid, connecting a huge range of devices and a growing number of decentralised generation points in a more responsive system which works in cooperation with industrial and residential users to manage demand according to supply.
 By turning on and off according to energy supply and price these devices enable us to take advantage of a more flexible yet less reliable energy source: the elements.

 One of the most obvious criticisms of renewable energy is that we cannot control the natural forces that create it, and industrial-scale energy storage is neither economical nor efficient yet, meaning it does not guarantee an energy supply in all conditions.
 However in a world of smart, connected devices able to adjust their power consumption according to energy availability and cost this would be less of an issue.